KS4 Options Guidance

 Additional guidance for students and families

-Experience shows that when students play to their strengths, they succeed.
 Because of this, some subjects have entry requirements.
-You may also be restricted from some subjects in which you have not demonstrated a required minimum skill level, since starting at the Academy in Year 7.
-Examples of these subjects include Computer Science, Psychology and Separate Sciences.
+You may also be restricted from some subjects if you have not demonstrated a required minimum skill level, since starting at the Academy in Year 7.

 The Department for Education have created a measure called Progress 8, to judge schools and students based on your attainment level when you start at the Academy.